Epic Dance Competition operates family-oriented events.

 Special awards presented at each regional event include costume awards, choreography awards, entertainment awards and judges’ choice awards.
 All routines are eligible.

-If 4-5 routines are in a division, awards will be given to the top 3 overall routines (1st, 2nd, 3rd)
+If 4 or more routines are in a division, awards will be given to the top 3 overall routines (1st, 2nd, 3rd).

 For the safety of our performers, no video/flash photography is allowed inside theatre during the event.
 Failure to comply, could result in your removal from venue.